ishan22/ch03-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

+# rm

+The `rm` command can be used to delete a file or folder.
+For example:

+`rm bad_README.md`

+Here is more information about the `rm` command:
+- It can be used recursively to remove directories and their contents with the `-R` option: `rm -R info201`
+	- This behavior can also be called using the `-r` or `--recursive` option
+- You can remove empty directories using `--d` or `--dir` option: `rm -d empty_directory/`

 See `complete` branch for answers.